 - hard-boiled eggs – the best way to make hard-boiled eggs in the summer salad season is to pressure cook.
 Check out my Ninja Foodi hard-boiled eggs recipe – SO EASY!

 How to make Grandma’s Macaroni Salad

-- Add cold elbow macaroni noodles, eggs, and diced stalks celery in a mixing bowl and mix well.
+- Add cold elbow macaroni noodles, eggs, and diced stalks of celery in a mixing bowl.

-- Stir in mayonnaise, mustard, onion powder, salt and pepper and mix well.
+- Mix well with mayonnaise, mustard, onion powder, salt, and pepper.

 - Add all but 1 teaspoon of green onion and mix well.